 - How to re-market those who engaged with the contest (coupon codes at the point of exit in exchange for an email address – that type of thing)

 - Setting up a worthy price to raise interest

 There are plenty of tools you can use to run Social Media contests including Woobox.
 They allow you to even embed the contests into blog posts so that you can really get the most out of your efforts.
 Taylor Made Shop often posts promos and discounts for their community and they make sure to tag, hashtag, and promote their Shopify shop for maximum results.

-The one thing you need to do on Social Media is be active.
+BE CONSTANTLY ACTIVE The one thing you need to do on Social Media is to be active.
 There are many reasons for this.
 Let’s go through a few:

 - Connections: You need to be out there finding your customers.
 They aren’t just going to come to you.
 So spend at least 15 minutes daily on social to engage with your core demographic.

 - Testimonials & Reputation Management: You need to look at what is being said about your brand on a daily basis.
 This is a great way to find people who are raving about your products (and amplify their content) as well as build a relationship with them that can last a lifetime and build you a repeat consumer base.